-If you wish to view definitions for additional DTCs, press the DTC/FF or LD/M button to return to the Enter DTC screen, and repeat steps 4 and 5.
+If you wish to view definitions for additional DTCs, press the DTC/FF or or LD/M or button to return to the Enter DTC screen, and repeat steps 4 and 5.

 8. When all desired DTCs have been viewed, press the DTC/FF or LD/M button to return to the Enter DTC screen (if necessary), then press the LD/M button to exit the DTC Library.